We answer your commonly asked questions about borrowing from Charity Bank and how the loans process works.

 Q: How much will you lend?

-A: We can provide loans of up to £3.5 million.
-Larger loans can be arranged in partnership with other social lenders.
+A: We can provide loans of up to £10 million.
+Larger loans are delivered in partnership with other lenders.
 We will not generally make loans of less than £50,000.
 However, in these circumstances we will suggest alternative organisations, which may be able to assist you.

 Q: What other costs are there?